JinLi711/Protein-Structures/README.md

 ### Preprocess

 1. Download the PDB IDs (IDs that represent a protein) that meet certain conditions.
+We used the [Dunbrack server](http://dunbrack.fccc.edu/Guoli/PISCES.php) for downloads.
 Our parameters were:
     * Sequence percentage identity: <= 25
     * Resolution                  : 0.0 ~ 2.5
     * R-factor                    : 0.3